EduardoZepeda/coffee-bytes-hugo/content/posts/django-rest-framework-y-jwt-para-autenticar-usuarios/index.en.md

 Well, the question brings a series of very difficult questions to answer that divide the opinions of the developers and leave us without a clear answer:

 How do I deal with a JWT with outdated information or permissions?
 What is the best way to invalidate a JWT on an external server or change the cryptographic key?
 What if the information I store in the JWT exceeds the size allowed per cookie?
 If instead of saving content in the JWT I only save the user ID, isn't that the same as a cookie?

-For the next post I will translate a very popular post called "Stop using JWT for sessions" (/no-uses-jwt-para-gestionar-sesiones-traduccion/), with a very strong position, which deals with those questions.